hantsy/jakartaee8-starter-boilerplate/docs/04test-arq-glassfish-managed.md

 </profile>
 ```

-In the above codes,  it adds  `arquillian-glassfish-managed-3.1` as a dependency, which is required to serve *Glassfish Managed Container Adapter*.
+In the above codes,  it adds  `arquillian-glassfish-managed-3.1` as a dependency of *test* scope, which is required to serve *Glassfish Managed Container Adapter*.

-The Jersey related dependencies are required for Jaxrs testing, eg. the `GreetingResourceTest`.
+The Jersey Client related dependencies are required for JAX-RS testing, eg. the `GreetingResourceTest`.

 Here we use `maven-dependency-plugin` to prepare a refresh copy of  Glassfish dist for the test, and unzip it to the path `${project.build.directory}`.
-In the configuration of `maven-failsafe-plugin`,  set a `GLASSFISH_HOME` environment variable or configure a `glassfishHome` property in the Arquillian configuration file - *src/test/resources/arquillian.xml*, specify its location to the `${project.build.directory}/glassfish5`.
+In the configuration of `maven-failsafe-plugin`,  set a `GLASSFISH_HOME` environment variable or configure a `glassfishHome` system property in the Arquillian configuration file - *src/test/resources/arquillian.xml*, specify its location to the `${project.build.directory}/glassfish5`.

-The *Glassfish Managed Container Adapter* controls the lifecycle of the Glassfish server, eg.
+The *Glassfish Managed Container Adapter* controls the lifecycle of the managed Glassfish server, eg.

 * Start the Glassfish server
 * Deploy the test archive into the Glassfish server